 What's not included: Transportation to and from the tour.

-This Shanghai private tour can be customised to meet your needs.
+This Shanghai Food Tour can be run as a private tour and customised to meet your needs.
 Contact us for details.

 SHANGHAI FOOD TOURS